This article will explain what Replay Mod settings you can find in the mods menu and recorded replay list.

 - Don’t show dialogue of video rendering (please confirm this is right).

-- In the menu you can also change the hotkeys to start/stop a recording.
+- You can also change the hotkeys to start/stop a recording in the menu.

 After you have recorded everything you wanted and now want to edit your video, all you have to do is go into the start page of the game and click on "Replay Viewer".

-- You will see a list of your replay files.
-If you have more than one replay file, they will be sorted in order from the newest to the oldest recorded replay.
+You will see a list of your replay files.
+If you have more than one replay file, they will be sorted from the newest to the oldest recorded replay.

 You will see the following information about each file: